jan107/ib-asio-docs-/entregables_hito_1/06-Métricas_FAIR/README.md

 **Prioridad RDA**: Essential

-**Evaluación**: 2 – under consideration or in planning phase
+**Evaluación**: 4 – fully implemented

 *The  indicator concerns the quantity but also the quality of metadata provided in  order to enhance data reusability.
 This indicator can be evaluated with the  help of standards registries such as the RDA-endorsed [FAIR Sharing](https://fairsharing.org/standards/?q=/format&selected_facets=type_exact:reporting%20guideline).*

-Se prevé cumplir este indicador mediante el mapeo de las áreas científicas y temáticas de la UNESCO que tiene publicadas la Universidad de Murcia (hito 2).
+Se prevé ampliar este indicador mediante el mapeo de las áreas científicas y temáticas de la UNESCO que tiene publicadas la Universidad de Murcia.

 #### RDA-R1.1-01M - Metadata includes information about the licence under which the data can be reused